OpenWIS/openwis-documentation/projects/openwis/openwis3-charter.md

 ## Configuration Management

-_This project will produce arterfacts that are in-line with the internal rules of the Association._
+_This project will produce artifacts that are in-line with the internal rules of the Association._